-Enroll in an HVAC training program at a local HVAC training school like IntelliTec College in Colorado Springs.
 You can usually complete these HVAC technician programs in less than 2 years.
 Some colleges may even award you with an associate degree in the process, making you an even more attractive job candidate.

 2. Take your HVAC certification or HVAC licensing exams.

 Some states will require heating, air-conditioning, and refrigeration mechanics and installers to be licensed, others will not.
 Colorado happens to be one of the states that allow licensing for HVAC technicians to be handled at the county level.

 Each county may or may not require licensing through their respective building departments.
 However, it is a good idea to look into it if it’s available, for the purpose of doing work that requires permits.